Restoration Projects

 Blackpool 298 arriving at Crich (

 The next project is Blackpool 298 – a Brush built railcoach of 1937 which has been returned to Crich from off-site storage and work has already started.
 The body is being “deconstructed” with parts safely stored and a new sub-frame has been delivered to Crich having been made by the FR/WHR at their Boston Lodge works.
-The body and new sub-frame will be moved into the workshop in 2022.
 You can see more on our blog: https://www.tramway.co.uk/2021/08/27/blackpool-298-restoration-the-future/

 Photo - Blackpool 298